- University >

 Computer science as a technological driver of artificial intelligence

-prof Dr. Andreas Dominik, THM Department of Mathematics, Natural Sciences and Computer Science -
+Prof. Dr. Andreas Dominik, THM Department of Mathematics, Natural Sciences and Computer Science -

 Are we opening Pandora's box with AI?
 Trends, forecasts, scenarios in a digital world